 Around 1985, while Stacey was still drumming and traveling with his high school band, the Detroit Techno movement was born, and provided a revolutionary sound to the youth of Detroit.
 Stacey Pullen and some friends from his band took their cue from musical leaders like Jeff Mills and Electrifying Mojo Radio and began to experiment with turntables and a mixer.
 He also started clubbing around the age of 15, the first club he frequented was called 'The Primadonna', the first DJ he remembered was a local legend called Alan Ester and the first music he was clubbing to was called 'Progressive Music' – not in the sense of the word that we currently understand, but because, in Stacey's words “the meaning of 'progressive' was a futuristic way of thinking about music.”
 After graduating he went to university in Tennessee, leaving techno behind apart from mix tapes and weekend jaunts back to Detroit to go to legendary club the Music Institute.
 After a couple of years, Stacey realised his future was in music not academics, and he abandoned his course and moved home to make music full time.

-2010 sees Stacey still on the road DJing bringing his signature eclecticism to some lucky part of the planet.
-As a result, every set becomes more personalised, more unique, and indisputably a window into Stacey’s musical passions.
+Stacey is still on the road DJing, bringing his signature eclecticism to some lucky part of the planet.
+As a result, every set becomes more personalised, more unique, and indisputably a window into Stacey's musical passions.
 The lure of this technological innovation has also brought Stacey back to the studio, making his own tracks and executive producing other artists.
 Also, excitingly, he has rekindled his BlackFlag label plans to release older material which has never been heard before.
-The new releases from BlackFlag will be available starting 2010 with the kick off single “Alive” and the follow up release “Get Up”.